decenomy/FLS/doc/tor.md

-# TOR SUPPORT IN SSS
+# TOR SUPPORT IN FLS

 It is possible to run Flits-Core as a Tor hidden service, and connect to such services.